- water table, large tub, or plastic wading pool (if outside)

 - two plastic bins labeled with picture signs: “Float” and “Sink”

 - collection of balls that float or sink (ping pong ball, golf ball, tennis ball, rubber ball, Wiffle ball, large marble)

 - Objects behave differently in water.
 Some float; some don’t.

-Encourage children to use the words sinking and floating, and science process words such as observe, notice, compare, same, different, change, test, and predict.
+Encourage children to use words related to sinking and floating such as shape, weight, and material, along with science process words such as observe, notice, compare, same, different, change, test, and predict.

 Reflect and Share